- Q1: Who might be interested in the Leadership and Decision-Making Doctoral Program?

 A: Minimum qualifications include:

-- Master's degree from a regionally accredited institution or foreign equivalent
+- Master's degree (or equivalent) from a regionally accredited institution

 - Cumulative GPA of 3.0 or above on all prior graduate work